 - Securing the old authorizations of the old path with xcacls (for security)

-- Transfer all NTFS-ownerships of the old path -> must be pushed through for the entire tree
+- Transfer all NTFS ownerships of the old path -> Must be pushed through the entire tree

 - Set new minimum authorizations in the root directory, which should come into effect on all directories: Administrators, System?

 - Bring in the NTFS security with xcacls